 Therefore, you can Key Performance Indicators (KPIs), identify organic search traffic with Google Analytics, understand keyword rankings, and measure social shares to measure your SEO efforts.

-You can also measure conversation rates, backlink volume, and organic click-to-rate for the same purpose.
+You can also measure conversion rate, backlink volume, and organic click-to-rate for the same purpose.
 Obviously, there are more strategies you can employ to do so.
 There are various tools and resources available on the internet that can help you to measure and analyse your performance.

 The landscape of SEO changes very quickly.
 It also takes substantial knowledge and skills to champion SEO.
 However, patience is a crucial virtue when it comes to building, maintaining, and fostering an online presence.
 With this guide, you can keep track of the various elements and factors you need to consider when building and executing your very own SEO strategy.
 You can also leave it on professionals to do it for you instead.
 Tell us what you think about the guide in the comments what you think about the guide and share some strategies of your own.